awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

    1. Choose **Next**\.

 1. On the **Review and create** page, check that the information you have entered is correct and then select **Add data source**\.
+You can also choose to edit your information from this page\.
 Your data source will appear on the **Data sources** page once it is added successfully\.

 ------
-#### [ SharePointConfiguration API ]
+#### [ API ]

 **To connect Amazon Kendra to SharePoint**

 You must specify the following using [SharePointConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SharePointConfiguration.html) API:
-+ **SharePoint Version**—You must specify the SharePoint version you use when configuring SharePoint\.
++ **SharePoint Version**—Specify the SharePoint version you use when configuring SharePoint\.
 This is the case no matter if you use SharePoint Server 2013, SharePoint Server 2016, SharePoint Server 2019, or SharePoint Online\.
-+ **Secret Amazon Resource Name \(ARN\)**—You must provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your SharePoint account\.
-You provide the ARN using the `CreateDataSource` API\.The secret is stored in a JSON structure\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your SharePoint account\.The secret is stored in a JSON structure\.

   If you use SharePoint Online, the following is the minimum JSON structure that must be in your secret: